Submitty/submitty.github.io/README.md

    bundle install
    ```

-   During the install, it may hang up when installing the dependency ``nokogiri``.
+   * _NOTE: During the install, it may hang up when installing the
-   Don't worry: press enter and it should continue.
+     dependency ``nokogiri``.
+Don't worry: press enter and it should
+     continue.

+   * _NOTE: If an error is thrown during the installation process you
+     may need to downgrade from 3.0 to use Ruby-2.7 and make sure this
+     is indeed the version that the Bundler is using and not another
+     one in a different directory._

 ### Running the Site